apache/druid/docs/multi-stage-query/index.md

 ### CLUSTERED BY

-Data is first divided by the PARTITION BY clause.
+Data is first divided by the PARTITIONED BY clause.
 Data can be further split by the CLUSTERED BY clause.
 For example, suppose you ingest 100 M rows per hour and use `PARTITIONED BY HOUR` as your time partition.
 You then divide up the data further by adding `CLUSTERED BY hostName`.
-The result is segments of about 5 million rows, with like `hostNames` grouped within the same segment.
+The result is segments of about 5 million rows, with like `hostName`s grouped within the same segment.

 Using CLUSTERED BY has the following benefits: